dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  No man should bring children into the world who is unwilling to persevere to the end in their nature and education.
+  Tell your heart that the fear of suffering is worse than the suffering itself.
+And no heart has ever suffered when it goes in search of its dream.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (890 days)